-A woman may feel tired or have fatigue if she is loses too much blood over time.
+A woman may feel tired or fatigued if she is loses too much blood over time.
 This is a symptom of anemia.

-The health care provider will do a pelvic examination and may perform a Pap smear.
-Tests that may be done include:
+Your health care provider will do a pelvic exam and may do a Pap test.
+Other tests that may be done include:

 If you want to get pregnant, you may be given medication to stimulate ovulation.